- Welcome to St. Mary’s English Department.

 - Ms C. Haran

-GCSE English Language allows pupils to demonstrate their ability in functional English; to investigate and analyse language; and, to experiment and use language creatively.
-The scheme of assessment for GCSE English Language is unitised:
+GCSECCEA English Language and English Literature are both available to study at GCSE.
+We also provide opportunities for a small number of pupils to follow courses in Entry Level English and Essential Skills Communication.
+GCSE English Language GCSE English Language allows pupils to demonstrate their ability in functional English; to investigate and analyse language; and, to experiment and use language creatively.
+The scheme of assessment for GCSE English Language is unitised: GCSE (Legacy Specification) Externally Assessed Components

 - Unit 1 – 1 hour 3o min examination (20%)